 If you really want to keep the mess down, have children sit on a plastic tablecloth on the floor for this Thanksgiving craft.
 You can easily pick up the cloth afterwards and shake the mess into the trash.

-Once the kids are ready to craft, use a pen or pencil to trace their hand on the center of a paper plate.
+Use a pen or pencil to trace each child’s hand on the center of a paper plate.
 Paper plates are stronger than regular paper, which tends to be too flimsy for the weight of all the dried beans once the craft dries.

 Use paintbrushes to apply craft glue inside the hand print.
 You will need a thick layer to keep beans in place.

 Have your child choose from the dried beans and pasta to decorate their hand print turkey.